The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after

-While completing the learning path won’t instantly make you an expert, it’ll give you the essential knowledge you need to start with the career path.
+While completing the learning path won’t instantly make you an expert, it’ll give you the essential knowledge you need to start the career.

 Now, you’re probably wondering, “How much does LinkedIn Learning cost?”

 Well, the good news is that unlike universities, you won’t have to pay an arm and a leg to learn a thing or two.

 LinkedIn Learning costs just $29.99 per month, which is a very small investment compared to the job it will help you land.
 (In a minute, I’ll show you exactly how this is useful for job seekers or anyone who needs to boost their resume).

 Also, you CAN cancel during the first month and not pay anything.